 Xavier McGettigan is the director of Attitude Dance Company, and has directed and choreographed productions for the company including Dear Diary, Ours, Transience: a Triple-Bill, Timeless, (dis)connect, On The Move, SIGNIFICANCE, The Man About Town and Headcase as well as multiple events such as RAW Melbourne's MAGNIFY and IMPACT, 100 Years of Dance for the Impetus Youth Awards and the Geelong Dance Showcase.

-He has choreographed extensively for musical theatre, including Shrek the Musical for St. Joseph’s College, Wizard of Oz for Geelong Grammar School, Legally Blonde Jr for Wyndham Theatre Company, Fame and The Wedding Singer for Altona City Theatre, Game On and Once Upon a Mattress for the GSODA Junior Players and Fiddler on the Roof for Geelong Lyric Theatre.
+He has choreographed extensively for musical theatre, including Chicago and Wizard of Oz for Geelong Grammar School, Shrek the Musical for St. Joseph’s College, Legally Blonde Jr for Wyndham Theatre Company, Fame and The Wedding Singer for Altona City Theatre, Game On and Once Upon a Mattress for the GSODA Junior Players and Fiddler on the Roof for Geelong Lyric Theatre.
 Xavier was also the Musical Director for ADC’s Ours, Humdrum Comedy and Left Bauer Production's Gilligan's Island: The Musical and Altona City Theatre's Heathers the Musical.

 Xavier graduated from the Full-Time Course at Jason Coleman's Ministry of Dance in 2012, and teaches regularly at Impetus Dance Theatre, Kardinia International College, Debbie Lee's School of Dancing, Saint Ignatius College and Adult Ballet Studio Geelong.
 He has also been a guest dance teacher and choreographer at most secondary colleges, primary schools and dance schools in the Geelong region.